Protect you and your family from the seasonal flu and COVID this Winter

 Department of Health:

-Our pharmacy has made important measures to support you and the community during the COVID-19 restrictions.
+Our pharmacy has made important measures to support you and the community if affected by COVID-19 or in isolation

 We offer services to help you to stay safe while you are self-isolating or practicing social distancing :